 If infection reaches the kidneys, prompt medical attention is needed.
 In addition to the general symptoms, a person with a kidney infection can also experience:

 Urine is normally sterile, which means it doesn’t contain any bacteria, fungus or viruses.
 To infect the urinary system, a micro-organism usually has to enter through the urethra or, rarely, from the bloodstream.
 The most common culprit is a bacterium common to the digestive tract called Escherichia coli (E. coli).
-It is usually spread to the urethra from the anus (opening in the back passage).
+It is usually spread to the urethra from the anus.

 Some people are at greater risk than others of developing UTIs.
 These include: